jcmcken/flintlock/README.md

 How well an application adheres to this philosophy depends on the application.
 For instance, some applications may not have configurable ``/tmp`` directories.
 For transient data, this is usually acceptable.
 But all of the important files should really be located together.

+As a simple example, consider a Java application.
+On Linux, Java will store temporary files at ``/tmp``.
+You can override this with the system property ``java.io.tmpdir``, e.g.
+``java -Djava.io.tmpdir=/path/to/tmpdir ...etc...``.

 ## Supported Formats